buttheadbob/MDK-SE/Getting-Started.md

 ### Step 1
 First of all, obviously, you need to make sure you have installed Visual Studio 2017.
-You can find instructions on how to do that here.
+This will work with all editions, but the Community edition is completely free.
+You can find instructions on how to install that here.
 For Space Engineers development you need at least the .NET desktop development workload.
 https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio
 https://www.visualstudio.com/vs/getting-started/